paolo-projects/terminal-emulator/README.md

     `command arg1 arg2 arg3 ...`

+    ```typescript
+    new CommandSchemeBuilder('hello').withPositionalArgument();
+    ```

 -   Flag arguments

     Flag arguments are like a switch.
 When added to the command, the application knows that something has to be done.
 Example:

     `command --arg`

+    ```typescript
+    new CommandSchemeBuilder('hello').withFlagArgument('arg');
+    ```

 -   Value arguments

     Value arguments are key/value type arguments.
 They're essentially a flag argument followed by a positional argument.
 Equivalent to options passed to the application, they specify how something has to be done, like in this example:

     `bake --food bread --temperature high`

+    ```typescript
+    new CommandSchemeBuilder('hello').withValueArgument('food');
+    ```

+## Help message

+An help message is displayed every time a command is invoked with the `--help` flag argument.
+If more schemes sharing the same command are added, make sure you add the help message, through the `.withHelpMessage(message)` function on the builder class, to only one of the entries.
+Otherwise only the first entry with the help message will be displayed.

+The help text will also be displayed when the command is invoked with wrong arguments.